patek1/LocalRAG/README.md

 # LocalRAG

-This project implements and evaluates a Retrieval-Augmented Generation (RAG) pipeline optimized for performance on Apple Silicon hardware, supporting multiple local language models and diverse datasets.
+This project implements and evaluates a Retrieval-Augmented Generation (RAG) pipeline optimized for performance on consumer hardware, supporting multiple local language models and diverse datasets.

 ## Project Context

 This repository contains the core components of a RAG system that:
-1. Establishes a functional RAG system using locally executable models (where feasible).
+1. Establishes a functional RAG system using locally executable models.
 2. Evaluates its performance thoroughly across retrieval quality, generation quality, and latency metrics.
 3. Delivers a fully reproducible foundation that others can extend with further performance‑improvement techniques.
-4. Supports evaluation of various language models and datasets to enable comprehensive benchmarking.

-## Project Development

-### Phase 1: Configuration and Data Loading
-- Implemented configuration system with multi-dataset support using Pydantic models
-- Created the foundation for data loading with HuggingFace datasets integration
-- Established the project structure and module organization

-### Phase 2: Data Processing and Indexing
-- Implemented full ClapNQ dataset processing in `process_clapnq_for_rag` function
-- Added data saving functionality for processed corpus and questions
-- Created complete indexing pipeline using ChromaDB:
-  - Initialized embedding model with MPS acceleration on Apple Silicon
-  - Integrated vector store using ChromaDB for efficient retrieval
-  - Implemented corpus indexing with batch processing
-  - Added support for reindexing using the `--reindex` flag
-- Created comprehensive test suite for:
-  - Data processing functionality
-  - Indexing pipeline
-  - End-to-end script execution

-### Phase 3: Retrieval, Generation and Evaluation
-- Implemented retrieval system using the indexed corpus
-- Integrated with Ollama for local generation
-- Added evaluation metrics for retrieval, generation, and end-to-end performance
-- Created a streamlined pipeline for processing questions through the RAG system

-### Phase 4: Multi-Dataset Support
-- Enhanced configuration system to handle multiple datasets
-- Implemented directory structure for processed data and results
-- Added random subset selection with reproducibility
-- Updated metrics calculation to handle datasets without unanswerable questions

-### Phase 5: TriviaQA and HotpotQA Integration
-- Implemented data processing for TriviaQA and HotpotQA datasets
-- Added dataset-specific field mappings and configurations
-- Enhanced indexing script to handle different dataset structures
-- Created comprehensive tests for new dataset processing

-### Phase 6: Testing, Documentation, and GPU Optimization
-- Performed comprehensive testing across all datasets and models
-- Confirmed GPU utilization with `ollama_num_gpu=999` configuration
-- Verified proper metrics collection and results organization
-- Created detailed documentation of testing process and results
-- Completed final project documentation and structure verification

 ## System Overview